-After a few years of teaching in Thailand, a lot of teachers start thinking about freelance English teaching instead.
+After a few years of teaching English in Bangkok or other Thai cities, a lot of teachers start thinking about freelance English teaching in Thailand instead.
 For most teachers, freelance teaching means giving private lessons to Thai students who want to learn English either one-on-one or with a friend or two.

-Teaching Freelance in Thailand, the Legal Aspects – There are many freelance English teachers in Thailand.
+Freelance English Teaching in Thailand, the Legal Aspects – There are many freelance English teachers in Thailand.
 Working from either their homes or small offices, they teach Thai private students usually five to sometimes seven days a week.

-If you are not and are freelancing, then you’re going to have the hassle of trying to figure out if there is a visa you can get to stay legally in Thailand.
-Nowadays, that is not easy.
+If you are not and are freelancing, then you will have the hassle of trying to figure out if there is a visa you can get to stay legally in Thailand.
+Nowadays, that is not so easy.

 It is best to have a separate room as your ‘classroom’ as no Thai student, particularly women, wants to come to your studio apartment and have you teach while sitting on your bed.
-Make it look professional and you’ll be much more successful.
+Make it look professional, and you will be much more successful.

-This, of course, is much more time consuming and you have to factor travel time into the price you charge per hour.
+This, of course, is much more time-consuming and you have to factor travel time into the price you charge per hour.
 For some freelance teachers though, they prefer it this way as they don’t want student invading their private space.

 What to Charge Per Hour – Most Thais that can afford private English classes are middle or upper class, so you don’t need to worry so much about charging per hour.